Astrak/LoadScreen.js/README.md

 ```

 ### Objects
 To load or to create from assets if any.
-Loaded in third place.
+Loaded in fifth place.
 Supported object loaders :
 - [x] THREE.ThreeMFLoader
 - [x] THREE.AMFLoader
 - [x] THREE.AssimpLoader